tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

-The evidence_proposal extension in the ClientHello indicates the evidence types the client is able to provide to the server, when challenged using a certificate_request message.
+The evidence_proposal extension in the ClientHello indicates the evidence types the client is able to provide to the server, when challenged using a CertificateRequest message.
 If the server wants to request evidence from the client, it MUST include the evidence_proposal extension in the EncryptedExtensions.
 This evidence_proposal extension in the EncryptedExtensions then indicates